KrezyKiller/Dchartjs/README.md

 # dchartjs

-dchartjs is python package. it is used to draw charts in frontend Using Django
+dchartjs is python package. it is used to draw charts in frontend Using Python
 ## Installation

 Use the package manager [pip](https://pypi.org/project/dchartjs/) to install dchartjs.